lazybuggy/wound-demo/README.md

 ### Demo app created for SwiftMedical, using their API https://github.com/swiftmedical/wounds-demo-api

+## Must be running the above API on port 3000 for the App to fully function

 ### `npm start`

 Runs the app in the development mode.<br>